Brother

 Did he disappear to somewhere and I pretended that he was "imaginary"?

-I watch as his group heads towards the back, an area I passed on the way in, towards the Manager's Officer.
+I watch as his group heads towards the back, an area I passed on the way in, towards the Manager's Office.

 A dive like this, having a Manager's Office, that was my first clue that this was a mob bar.

-Then a mountain of a man followed them, took out a machine gun, and started firing into the doorway, even before he entered the office.
+Then a mountain of a man follows the party group, takes out a machine gun, and starts firing into the doorway of the Manager's Office.

 I jump over one side of the bar and fire off a burst of three rounds, before slamming into a fridge on the opposite side of the bar.